-- Dependencies: No dependencies - FIA_UID.1.1 The TSF shall allow /PACE 1. to establish the - 1. to establish the communication channel, - 2. carrying out the PACE Protocol according to [ICAO-TR-SAC], - 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS - 4. to identify themselves by selection of the authentication key - 5. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC] - 6. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC] - on behalf of the user to be performed before the user is identified.
+FIA UID.1.1 The TSF shall allow

+- 1. to establish the communication channel, - 2. carrying out the PACE Protocol according to [ICAO-TR-SAC], - 3. to read the Initialization Data if it is not disabled by TSF according to FMT_MTD.1/INI_DIS - 4. to identify themselves by selection of the authentication key - 5. to carry out the Chip Authentication Protocol v.1 according to [TR-EAC] - 6. to carry out the Terminal Authentication Protocol v.1 according to [TR-EAC] - on behalf of the user to be performed before the user is identified.